jeremy-cc/solarch-assoc/README.md

     3. Storage costs
 6. Expensive for writes, cheap for reads.
 7. Push-button scaling; can scale reads + writes on the fly
+8. Reads can be flagged as eventually consistent (higher throughput) or strongly consistent.
+9. 400k limit on record size
+10. Can scale up and down without an outage.
+11. No upper limit on storage size or throughput
+12. Global Secondary Indexes do not require unique keys and are eventually consistent.
+GSI's function almost like a meta-table.
+13. If a GSI exhausts its throughput then writes to the table or tables underlying the GSI could be throttled.

 ###### Red Shift